davidjono1985/T3A1Workbook/README.md

 SCM systems allow the tracking of code changes, revision history for the code, and the ability to revert to previous versions of a project when needed.

-A standard process for managing source control is as follows:
+Best practice for managing source control is as follows:
 1. Use a source control system.
 2. Keep your source code in source control
 3. Ensure the working file is from the latest version of the source file.